HackYourFutureBelgium/home/students/sunday-class.md

 A check-in from each group, keep it short and to the point!

-* How did you work as a group?
-* What went well with the exercises?
-* What was challenging in the exercises?
+* What was challenging for your group?
+* What is the most helpful thing you learned?

 Your coaches will also share a small poll on your slack channel to get an idea for you're each doing individually.